WindowsAzure-Preview/HOL-IntroToWindowsAzureMediaServices/HOL.md

 ---
 <a name="Overview" />
 ## Overview ##
 Windows Azure Media Services allows you to build a media distribution solution that can stream audio and video to Windows, iOS, Android, and other devices and platforms.
-It offer the flexibility, scalability and reliability of a cloud platform to handle high quality media experiences for a global audience.
-Media Services includes cloud-based versions of many existing technologies from the Microsoft Media Platform and our media partners, including ingest, encoding, format conversion, content protection and both on-demand and live streaming capabilities.
-Whether enhancing existing solutions or creating new workflows, you can easily combine and manage Media Services to create custom workflows that fit every need.
+It offers the flexibility, scalability and reliability of a cloud platform to handle high quality media experiences for a global audience.
+Media Services includes cloud-based versions of many existing technologies from the Microsoft Media Platform and media partners, including ingest, encoding, format conversion, content protection and both on-demand and live streaming capabilities.

 ![Media Services Overview](Images/media-services-overview.png?raw=true "Media Services Overview")

-In this hands-on lab you will learn how you can use Visual Studio 2012 and Windows Azure Media Services to upload, encode,  deliver and stream media content.
-Additionally, you will learn how to add a media player to your Windows Store applications and how to monetize your application using advertisements in the player.
+In this hands-on lab you will learn how you can use Visual Studio 2012 and Windows Azure Media Services to upload, encode, deliver and stream media content, as well as performing these operations from the portal.
+Additionally, you will learn how to add a media player to your Windows Store applications and how to monetize your application using advertisements in the media player.

 <a name="Objectives" />
 ### Objectives ###